Part 1 of this two-part series explores

 Who should attend

-Teenagers with social emotional learning challenges have unique developmental needs.
-They are hearing from adults that they can’t act like or be treated as children anymore, but they struggle with the growing and changing social, emotional, and organizational expectations of being a teenager.
+Teenagers with social emotional learning differences and/or challenges have unique developmental needs.
+They routinely hear from adults, “you can’t act like anymore” or “be treated as children.”
+Yet, they may not have developed a foundational set of tools to tackle the growing and changing social, emotional, and organizational expectations of being a teenager.
 How can we help bridge this gap?

 Highlights in this course include but are not limited to: